rethinkdb/horizon/ISSUE_TEMPLATE.md

 If you're suggesting a feature but aren't sure how it might be implemented, we have a more free-form discussion forum for features:
     https://discuss.horizon.io/c/features

+If you're reporting a bug please include the following:
+ - Server version
+ - Client version